 A Local's Guide to Beachcombing in Southwest Florida

-As I've mentioned before on this blog, I grew up in Southwest Florida.
-The beaches of SWFL are some of my favorite in the world.
+The beaches of Southwest Florida are some of my favorite in the world.
+They're the beaches I grew up on.
 I love them not only for nostalgic reasons but also because they are all beautiful and are all a treasure trove for avid beachcombers like myself.
-Here's a list of my personal favorite places to beachcomb around Southwest Florida.
-Every single one of these beaches is great for beachcombing, some for more specific items and some just in general.

 What I've Found on Sanibel & Captiva: flat zigzag scallops, fighting conchs, augers, keyhole limpets, urchins, apple murexes, lightning whelks, sand dollars, sea whips, nine armed starfish, quahogs, wentletraps, tulips, cochinas, rough scallops, jingle shells, kitten's paws, sharp ribbed drills, florida cones...